douglascraigschmidt/LiveLessons/ImageStreamGang/README.md

 completable futures, to download, process, store, & display images concurrently.
 The two apps in this folder are defined as follows:

+.
 AndroidGUI -- This folder provides an Android Studio GUI-based versions of the app that integrates Java 8 with Android's "Material Design" model.

-CommandLine -- This folder provides a command-line version of the app packaged as a gradle project that compares/contrasts the performance of different concurrency models available in Java 8.
+.
+CommandLine -- This folder provides a command-line version of the app packaged as a gradle project that compares/contrasts the performance of different concurrency models available in Java 8 (with some Java 9 features).